department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/change-management.md

 2. Explain why the change is necessary from a CMS/platform and project goal perspective.
 Link to screenshots if that helps tell the story.

-3. Select the roles impacted by the change.
+3. Select the role(s) impacted by the change.
 - [ ] All CMS users
 - [ ] All CMS editors
 - [ ] Vet Center editor